raspberrypilearning/cat-meme-generator/worksheet.md

 ## The finished code

 Now generate yourself an awesome meme, perhaps starring your own cat.
-The [finished code](http://codepen.io/rpflaura/pen/NbbveK) is also on CodePen for you to play with.
+The finished code is [here as a text document](code/index.txt) or [on CodePen](http://codepen.io/rpflaura/pen/NbbveK) for you to play with.
 Show off your meme to your friends!

 It's pretty tricky to make the page automatically generate the meme as a picture you can save.
 However, if you want to keep your meme you could use the Print Screen button (Windows) / `Cmd + Shift + 4` (Mac OS) / `scrot` command in the terminal (Linux on Raspberry Pi) to take a screenshot of the page, and then crop it down using your favourite image editor.